Alta Badia

 Just by themselves, the Alta Badia villages form a mid-sized ski area with about 130 km of ski slopes, 100 separate runs and 50 lifts.
 There are a handful of excellent red and black runs, but most of the slopes are easy blue pistes, and Corvara and Colfosco are superb ski resorts for beginners and nervous skiers.

 The local Alta Badia ski area, however, is only the start of the skiing available, because Corvara and Colfosco are on the Sellaronda, a circuit of lifts and pistes that links Alta Badia to Val Gardena, Arabba-Marmolada and Val di Fassa.
-Stronger skiers can therefore easily visit Val Gardena and Arabba to test themselves on their red and black runs.
+Stronger skiers can therefore easily visit Val Gardena and Arabba to experience more red and black runs.

 Alta Badia Pros & Cons

-+ Cortina, Arabba and Val Gardena are all within day trip range.
+Cortina, Arabba and Val Gardena nearby for day trips

 Alta Badia Resort Stats